I am so happy to bring you my Complete Prolapse Guide, Prolapse Safe Exercises and Prolapse Surgery Success Stories.

-I had no idea about the rectocele or uterine prolapse.
-I only knew about the bladder prolapse, so that alone was a big surprise.
-I also had a urine voidance test and discovered it wasn’t bad and I would not need a bladder sling placed.
+I had never been told over seven years that I had a rectal or uterine prolapse, so that alone was a surprise.
+I also had a urine voidance test and discovered I would not need a bladder sling placed at the time.

 Do you need surgery?

 Not necessarily!
 You actually probably don’t.
+Only about 10% of women will need surgery for their prolapse.
 Most prolapse cases after giving birth reconcile on their own, so be patient and don’t be scared.
 Give yourself time, especially if you are nursing, as the hormones you produce after birth and while nursing can make your tissues more loose.
 Take a FULL eight weeks off from any exercise after giving birth, and then I recommend no crunches, planking or running and jumping until at least 16 weeks after giving birth to let everything heal.

 Here is my tutorial on how to exercise with a prolapse.

 Grade 1 and Grade 2 prolapses can often times be healed with the help of pelvic floor physical therapy and lifestyle management.
 Stay positive and know there is hope!

 Even Grade 3 and Grade 4 can find a lifestyle that works for them but it will take more adjustment as you avoid activities that make it worse.
 Typically healing doesn’t occur with grade 3 and 4 but you can definitely find a healthy lifestyle if you chose to!